ent/ent/doc/website/blog/2021-08-27-visualizing-your-data-graph-using-entviz.md

 [Ent](https://entgo.io/docs/getting-started/), a simple, yet powerful entity framework for Go, was originally developed inside Facebook specifically for dealing with projects with large and complex data models.
 This is why Ent uses code generation - it gives type-safety and code-completion out-of-the-box which helps explain the data model and improves developer velocity.
-On top of all of this, wouldn’t it be great to automatically generate ER diagrams that maintain a high-level view of the data model in a visually appealing representation?
-(I mean, who doesn’t love visualizations?)
+On top of all of this, wouldn't it be great to automatically generate ER diagrams that maintain a high-level view of the data model in a visually appealing representation?
+(I mean, who doesn't love visualizations?)

 ### Introducing entviz
 [entviz](https://github.com/hedwigz/entviz) is an ent extension that automatically generates a static HTML page that visualizes your data graph.